jpcompartir/BertopicR/README.md

 <!-- badges: end -->

-The goal of BertopicR is to allow R users to access bertopic’s topic modelling suite in R.
+The goal of BertopicR is to allow R users to access bertopic’s topic modelling suite in R. The package does not aim to implement every feature of bertopic, you may submit issues for feature requests;
+however,it may be faster to go direct to the original, Python library which has excellent documentation.

-The package currently installs an exact version of bertopic - 0.14.0, this should make it easier to maintain the package over time and prevent new users from running into install errors.
+The package currently installs an exact version of bertopic - 0.15.0, this should make it easier to maintain the package over time and prevent new users from running into install errors.